MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Websites/v1.1.3/Get-AzureRmWebAppSSLBinding.md

 ### Example 1: Get SSL bindings for a web app
 ```
-Get-AzureRmWebAppSSLBinding -ResourceGroupName "Contoso" -WebAppName "ContosoWebApp"
+PS C:\> Get-AzureRmWebAppSSLBinding -ResourceGroupName "Contoso" -WebAppName "ContosoWebApp"
 ```

-This example retrieves the SSL bindings for the web app named "ContosoWebApp" in the "Contoso" resource group.
+This command retrieves the SSL bindings for the web app named "ContosoWebApp" in the "Contoso" resource group.

 ## PARAMETERS